 The first walk that we shared was the collected issues of “Sandman” for Vertigo Comics.
 It was nothing short of an introductory class in the philosophy of storytelling as it helped me to let go of preconceptions that I had.
 It lent such a stark realism to the world of DC that previously had seemed like a fantasy version of the world.
 This was the first time that you widened my perspective but it would not be the last.

 When I started reading your short stories I was a young twenty-something with a marriage straight out of high school and a baby girl.
 To this day my copy of “Smoke and Mirrors” has pages that are marked by my toddler’s artistic attempts with her mother’s lipstick and eyeliner.
-I have a digital copy that I read from my tablet these days but the hardback is still on my shelf.
+I have a digital copy that I read on my tablet these days but the hardback is still on my shelf.

 Short stories are a particular love interest of mine and every time a new collection of yours comes out I am anxious to pour over each one like a precious gemstone.
 Reading a collection of short stories can feel like carrying around a library of ideas in a single volume.
 Its episodic approach feels surgically precise in each individual intent in a way that larger stories do not.
 There are some ideas that just resonate more effectively in a short story format than they would in a novel.